 Creamy vanilla or traditional chocolate fudge - choose your favorite, or do like I do and make both!

-Marshmallow Cream "Fantasy Fudge" in Vanilla or Chocolate: One Recipe that Works Two Ways
+Marshmallow Creme "Fantasy Fudge" in Vanilla or Chocolate: One Recipe that Works Two Ways

 When I was growing up in the late 60's and 70's, my grandmother, or "Granny" as we called her, would make fudge every Christmas.
 The fudge was rich, creamy, dense and delicious, and one of the highlights of the holiday.
 I looked forward to her Christmas visits.
 She was my grandmother, so of course I wanted to see her and spend time with her, but I also wanted to get my paws on some of that fudge!

 Years passed and when my grandmother was no longer physically able to cook, I took over fudge-making duties.
 It was partially a tribute to my grandmother, and also because I didn't want to see this family tradition die.
 Eventually I had children of my own, and I'm so glad they get to experience the excitement of the annual "fudge-making day" at our house.
 I use the Kraft "Fantasy Fudge" recipe -- the same recipe my grandmother used.
 In addition to the traditional chocolate fudge she made ever year, I also make vanilla fudge -- or I guess you could call it white chocolate fudge.
 It is my personal favorite.